 away, it would probably produce a power density of around 0.2 W/m2.
 Both of these values comply with the relevant

 exposure limits, as explained in more detail below.

 Will the number of transmissions increase over time?

-expected to communicate just once a day.
-In future, that could increase, as electricity companies or other
+reports) several times a day.
+In future, that could increase, as